-Light travels at the speed of light or about 1 billion feet per second.
+Light travels at about 1 billion feet per second.
 If light travels at a billion feet per second, this means that it travels one foot in one-billionth of a second.
-While that is largely incomprehensibly fast, think of it this way.
-If you could drop this newspaper, travel 10 times around the world, you'd be back just before it hit the floor - about one second later.
-Fast no doubt but now conceivable.
-So, every clock in the system has to be accurate to each other by that same one-billionth of a second or there is a built-in 1 foot error.
-DoD is working to get them all accurate to each other to within a few billionths of a second on a daily basis as they pass overhead... until then, we'll have to be happy getting to within 10 meters of where we are on Earth!
+While that is incomprehensibly fast, think of it this way: if you could drop this newspaper, travel 10 times around the world, you'd be back just before it hit the floor - about one second later.
+Fast, no doubt, but now conceivable.
+So, every clock in the system has to be accurate to each other by that same one-billionth of a second or there is a built-in one foot error.
+DoD is working to get them all accurate to each other to within a few billionths of a second on a daily basis as they pass overhead - until then, we'll have to be happy getting to within 10 meters of where we are on Earth!

-BTW, if you are interested in being part of USCG Forces, email me at JoinUSCGAux2009@aol.com or go direct to Lisa Etter, who is in charge of new members matters, at FSO-PS@emcg.us and we will help you "get in this thing..."
+BTW, if you are interested in being part of USCG Forces, email me at JoinUSCGAux@aol.com or go direct to the D1SR Human Resources department, who are in charge of new members matters, at DSO-HR and we will help you "get in this thing..."